 INNOVATIONS IN TEACHING AND LEARNING GRANTS

-Thanks to generous gifts provided specifically for this purpose, President George Bridges and Provost and Dean of the Faculty Timothy Kaufman-Osborn are pleased to announce the sixth round of requests for Innovation in Teaching and Learning (ITL) grant proposals.
-These grants are intended to support projects that are to be initiated during the 2014-2015 academic year.
-The deadline for receipt of proposals is November 15, 2013.
-The three primary goals of ITL grants are: 1) to enhance the quality, while also expanding the range and accessibility, of learning experiences offered to Whitman students; 2) to provide faculty and staff with opportunities, dedicated resources, and/or release time to develop improvements in teaching, learning and advising; and 3) to cultivate linkages among diverse elements of the academic program, curricular as well as co-curricular.
+A timeline is still to be determined for the call for proposals to support projects that are to be initiated during the 2016-17 academic.
+The deadline for receipt of proposals will be set in the fall.
+The three primary goals of ITL grants are: 1) to enhance the quality, while also expanding the range and accessibility, of learning experiences offered to Whitman students; 2) to provide faculty and staff with opportunities, dedicated resources, and/or time to develop improvements in teaching, learning and advising; and 3) to cultivate linkages among diverse elements of the academic program, curricular as well as co-curricular.
 All faculty members develop new courses or make revisions to existing courses in order to keep up with advances in the field and make changes in readings, assignments or other course aspects to better meet the needs of students in a course.
 These grants are intended to support pedagogical changes that have special resource needs and/or take faculty members into pedagogical research beyond their areas of expertise, perhaps involving collaboration with multiple other faculty or staff members.
 Descriptions of previous ITL-funded projects can be located at the end of this document.
 A few examples of the kinds of projects funded are:

 - Faculty and/or staff members seek to develop new forms of technologically-enhanced learning.

-- Faculty and staff members seek to develop new approaches to academic advising
+- Faculty and/or staff members seek to develop new approaches to academic advising.

 - A department or interdisciplinary program seeks to design and adopt a program of portfolios for its majors, design a gateway or capstone course, or overhaul a lab experience.

 - Faculty and/or staff members seek to develop and test new approaches for assessing the quality of student learning.

-At this time, ITL grants cannot be employed to support departments or interdisciplinary programs that include a domestic or international short-term off-campus study experience for students.
+ITL grants cannot be employed to support departments or interdisciplinary programs that include a domestic or international short-term off-campus study experience for students.
 If you are interested in such a program, please contact Susan Holme, Director of OCS.

 Grants will be awarded only to those projects that have the potential to effect significant transformations in the learning experiences of Whitman students.
 Grants will typically range from $500-$10,000 (although grants for larger amounts will be considered if exceptional need can be demonstrated and justified).
 Grant awards may be expended over a period of up to two years.
 After two years unused funds will be returned to the pool for new grants.
 ITL grants may not be renewed.
 Successful projects created using ITL grants may be continued beyond the project period with support from external sources (grants or donor gifts) or a request initiated through the annual college budget process.